mkody/status/README.md

-This is a basic web-facing server status page.
+This is a basic PHP server status page.
+It was written for a Debian server, so the commands are written for that OS.
+The code is provided in the hope that it will be useful or helpful, but it may require some modification to work.